 Subsidiaries are all entities over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its investment with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date that control ceases.
+Refer to note 22 for information on the consolidation of Clean Invest Africa plc and the application of the reverse acquisition accounting principles.

 The Group applies the acquisition method to account for business combinations.
-The consideration transferred for the acquisition of a subsidiary is the fair value of the assets transferred, the liabilities incurred to the former owners of the acquiree and the equity interests issued by the Group.
+The consideration transferred for the acquisition of a subsidiary is the fair value of the assets transferred, the liabilities incurred to the former owners of the acquiree, and the equity interests issued by the Group.
 Identifiable assets acquired and liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.